hapax/hapax.github.io/assets/chandra.md

 where $k_B = 1.4\times 10^{-23} \frac{\text{ m}^2\text{ kg}}{\text{ K
 s}^2}$ is *Boltzmann's constant*.
-This suggests that, even though our Fermi gas is supposed to be at zero temperature, there is some "effective" temperature due to quantum effects.
+This suggests that, even though our Fermi gas is supposed to be at zero temperature, there is some "effective temperature" due to quantum effects.
 For lack of imagination, we call this the *Fermi temperature*, defined by